olasunboESQ/LITA_CAPSTONE_PROJECT/README.md

 I used the SQL Tool to answer the following questions after I had successfully imported my data into a database i created which I named LITA_DB.

-o retrieve the total sales for each product category. o find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+- retrieve the total sales for each product category.
+- find the number of sales transactions in each region.
+- find the highest-selling product by total sales value.
+- calculate total revenue per product.
+- calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.
+- calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarter.

-I ran various codes in order to be able to extract the neccesary information i meeded which are embedded in the Salesdata Table on my LITA_DB
+I ran various codes in order to be able to extract the neccesary information i needed which are embedded in the Salesdata Table on my LITA_DB

 ```sql
 select *from[dbo].[SalesData]